-The Association's traditional planning process had long been the responsibility of the volunteers who led the organization, particularly the Executive Council (EC).
+The Association's traditional planning process had long been the responsibility of the volunteers who led the organization, particularly the Executive Committee (EC).
 Policy formulation was generally most receptive to the priorities of the current president, who served for one year.
 Some individual committees sought to surmount this short-term bias by producing long-term goal statements, like the 1991 Finance Committee's goal for the AAA to provide a high level of member services with maximum efficiency.
 Periodically, groups such as the Long-Range Planning Commission would be formed to produce planning documents for the Association overall, or sometimes to develop plans for confronting specific issues, like the Emerging Issues Committee.

 AAA's leadership early in the 1990s recognized that long-term, continuous, strategic planning needed to be incorporated more firmly into the AAA structure.
 President Jerry Weygandt identified key reasons for supporting a more formal approach.
 He believed that plans were critical in helping to assure cost-effective faculty development for members.
 A focus was also needed to confront accountancy's changing demographic and environmental trends.
 Weygandt believed that new thinking that would derive from such planning could help to narrow a widening gap that many worried was separating education and practice.
 There was no permanent structure to inform the AAA's senior leadership, which turned over every one or two years.
 Stronger capacities for strategy setting were also believed critical in husbanding the Association's limited resources and in developing new sources of financing.
-The imminent departure of the Association's long-time executive director, Paul Gerhardt, reinforced the need for such planning.
+The imminent departure of the Association's long-time executive director, Paul Gerhardt, reinforced the need for such planning.11 participation of Andrew Bailey, Katherine Schipper, and Jan Williams.

-In December 1993, the first strategic planning meeting, funded and facilitated by Ernst & Young, was held, chaired by Steve Albrecht with the participation of Andrew Bailey, Katherine Schipper, and Jan Williams.
 This group, with the assistance of Michael Moore, a strategy expert from Ernst & Young, produced a preliminary document that was presented to both the EC and Council for refinements before its presentation to the wider membership in 1994.
 The planning meetings defined new ways of thinking about the AAA's basic missions and the options open to achieve them over time.
-This involved evaluating the Association's strengths and weaknesses, its existing environment, and its future challenges.
+This involved evaluating the Association's strengths and weaknesses, its existing environment, and its future challenges.12